 5. Presence on Wechat is a must to show that your brand is serious in China

 Here are brief steps to market your colognes on Wechat:

 - create and publish useful articles.
 See Wechat is a place for blogging, which means that articles are more suited and not short notes like on Facebook.

-- Organize creative campaigns by HTML or Mini-programs to engage customers
+- Organize creative campaigns with HTML or Mini-programs to engage customers

 - Convenient customer service by answering all their concerns via the Chat function

 6. Weibo is Facebook of China and where you socialize with Chinese consumers

 - Have an official account

 - Create and share viral content